 A call went out from the Virginia Center for the Book in April of 2020, during the early horrors of COVID-19 and before a new tide of protest against racial injustice had launched.
 It was a call to writers and artists for print work responding to sexism, racism, and biases as seen and felt in our cultural landscape.
 This is an extension of Virginia Humanities work based on a two-year grant from the W.K.
 Kellogg Foundation to heighten Virginia’s efforts in Changing the Narrative with exhibition sets made possible with additional support from the Joseph and Robert Cornell Memorial Foundation.

 During this time, those markers of historical injustice in our cultural landscape became the focal points of protest and iconoclasm by far more than artists and writers, forcing an ongoing reconsideration of inclusion amidst the heroes and narratives we teach, encounter, and interpret in our public spaces.
-The rapid shift prompted changes in long-standing public words (such as institutional, memorial, sports team names) and public spaces (statues and artworks).
+The rapid shift prompted changes in long-standing public words (such as institutional, memorial, and sports team names) and public spaces (statues and artworks).

 These trends reframed the importance of this call to artists even while massive social changes were in progress.
 The work we received in response, consequently, marks the shift already underway and gives voice to the human encounters in the new work.